 We are increasingly building AI into many of our offerings.
 We expect to rely on AI technologies to help drive future growth in our business, but there can be no assurance that we will realize the desired or anticipated benefits from AI or at all.
 We may also fail to properly implement or market our AI offerings.
 As with many innovations, AI presents risks and challenges that could affect its adoption, and therefore our business.
 Our competitors or other third parties may incorporate AI into their products more quickly or more successfully than us, which could impair our ability to compete effectively and adversely affect our results of operations.
 Additionally, our offerings based on AI may expose us to additional lawsuits and regulatory investigations and subject us to legal liability as well as brand and reputational harm.
 For example, if the content, analyses, or recommendations that AI applications assist in producing are or are alleged to be deficient, inaccurate, or biased, our business, financial condition, and results of operations may be adversely affected.
-The use of AI applications has resulted in, and may in the future result in, cybersecurity incidents related to our use of AI applications could adversely affect our reputation and results of operations.
+The use of AI applications has resulted in, and may in the future result in, cybersecurity incidents that implicate the personal data of end users of such applications.
+Any such cybersecurity incidents related to our use of AI applications could adversely affect our reputation and results of operations.